Clawrence005/Liri-Node-App/README.md

 What the project does

 LIRI is a Language Interpretation and Recognition Interface. **LIRI is a command line Node JS app** that takes in parameters and gives you back data from web APIs about:
-    Songs and artists from spotify,
+    -Songs and artists from spotify,
-    Bands and the venues they are performing at.
+    -Bands and the venues they are performing at.
-    Movies and the generic information about its plot, actors, etc.
+    -Movies and the generic information about its plot, actors, etc.

-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+### The APIS Used: ###
+LIRI will search:
+-*Spotify* for songs
+-*Bands in Town* for concerts
+-*OMDB* for movies

 ### The CommandLine: ###
 Start by typing the words **node** then **liri** followed the **command** and finally the **parameter** of what you are searching for.
 Note that there is a space between each word.